Skip to main content

 You must tell Universal Credit the date the change happened, giving as much information as possible about the change.

-All Jobs & Benefits offices are now open for business primarily on an appointment basis.
-If you arrive without an appointment you will be seen at the Welcome Desk, or an appointment will be arranged for a suitable date and time.
-You will be asked to observe 1 metre social distancing, where practicable and hand sanitiser, sprays, wipes and face coverings will be available for the voluntary use of staff and visitors.
+If you go to a Jobs & Benefits office without an appointment you will be seen at the Welcome Desk, or an appointment will be arranged for a suitable date and time.

 If you are asked to go to an appointment, it is important that you turn up, as failure to do so may affect your payments.